Hunting for the origins of the ‘red gold’ in African antiquity

 ‘Where were these metals coming from?
 Where were the mining and metal working technologies coming from, and how did they get here?
 Did it come from the Phoenicians, or the Chinese, or Indian and Arabian traders?
 Were my ancestors interacting with people from the coast?’

-When he began is master’s studies in archaeology at UCT, he decided it was time to fill in some of these gaps.
+When he began is master’s in archaeology at UCT, he decided it was time to fill in some of these gaps.

 ‘Scientifically, little is known about the nature and extent of the copper-based metal economy and circulation at Great Zimbabwe and other complex societies or kingdoms near to Great Zimbabwe at the time,’ explains Mugabe.